-The use of alcohol and/or drugs by either party will not diminish the accused student's responsibility.
+The use of alcohol and/or drugs by either party will not diminish the respondent's responsibility.
 On the other hand, alcohol and/or drug use is likely to affect the complainant's memory and, therefore, may affect the outcome of the complaint.
 A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove his/her complaint.
-If the complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the accused without further corroborating information.
-Use of alcohol and/or other drugs will never excuse a violation by an accused student.
+If the complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the respondent without further corroborating information.
+Use of alcohol and/or other drugs will never excuse a violation by the respondent.